jonatanSh/shelf/README.md

 [Example.c](https://github.com/jonatanSh/elf_to_shellcode/blob/master/examples/example.c)

 #### Compiling with libc
-Libc has destructors and constructors some only architectures fully support libc. take a look at the provided example (which uses libc) and note that some function won't work properly in some architectures.
+Libc has destructors and constructors only some architectures fully support libc. take a look at the provided example (which uses libc) and note that some function won't work properly in some architectures.

 eg...

 printf is using fwrite which uses the FILE * struct for stdout. this file is opened post libc initialization (in one of the libc constructors).
-__start is responsible for calling libc constructors and we don't use __start (for other reasons). therefor you can't use printf in the shellcode, but you can implement it using snprintf and write
+__libc_start_main is responsible for calling libc constructors and we don't support __start in all architecutres (for other reasons). therefor you can't use printf in the shellcode, but you can implement it using snprintf and write

 ### Architectures that fully support libc:

-* intel_x32
+* i386 (32bit)

 ### Converting the elf to shellcode: